How To Make Clay Ganesha At Home

 4. Place your idol on a paper plate to dry.
 Allow enough time for your Ganesha to dry.
 It can take anywhere from 12hrs to 3 days depending on the size you choose to make.
 To speed up the drying I like to place my Ganesha on a paper plate instead of any other surface.
 The paper will absorb some of the moisture from the bottom of the idol as it dries.

 5. Paint or seal the Clay Ganesh only after it is completely dry.
-If you plan to paint your Clay Ganesh, you want to use craft acrylic paints and paint the idol only after it has completely dried.
+If you plan to paint your Clay Ganesh, you want to use craft paints and paint the idol only after it has completely dried.
 Many times I just let the clay dry and enjoy the natural terracotta look.

 How long does Clay Ganesh Making at home take?